 The FRDP provides financial assistance to eligible landowners for establishing and improving a crop of trees.
 The program helps offset landowners’ expenses by sharing the cost of implementing specific forestry practices designed to produce timber and enhance wildlife development.

-Cost-share payments cover up to 75 percent (depending on the practice) of the total cost of implementing one or more forestry practices, at the flat rate established for each individual practice.
+Cost-share payments cover up to 75 percent (depending on the practice) of the total cost of implementing one or more forestry practices at the flat rate established for each practice.

-Eligible landowners can receive up to $7,000 of FRDP assistance each year.
-In turn, the landowner agrees to protect the area receiving FRDP assistance from fire and grazing and properly manage the area for a minimum of ten years.
+Eligible landowners can receive up to $10,000 of FRDP assistance each year.
+In turn, the landowner agrees to protect the area by receiving FRDP assistance from fire and grazing and properly managing the area for a minimum of ten years.

 How Does FRDP Work?

-The landowner works with their Area Forester to prepare a management prescription for each area where FRDP assistance will be applied, being sure of the forestry practices needed to establish or improve a crop of trees.
-The landowner may choose to work with a private forestry consultant or another registered forester.
+The landowner works with their Area Forester to prepare a management prescription for each area where FRDP assistance will be applied, ensuring the forestry practices needed to establish or improve a crop of trees.
+The landowner may work with a private forestry consultant or another registered forester.

-The Area Forester works with the landowner to ensure the prescription meets both landowner and program objectives.
+The Area Forester works with the landowner to ensure the prescription meets both the landowner and program objectives.
 Once approved, the landowner is responsible for making the necessary arrangements to implement each practice (e.g., contract with a vendor, order seedlings, etc.).